Staffie given ‘miracle’ surgery after eating six packets of chocolate coins

 A Staffordshire bull terrier has undergone life-saving surgery after wolfing down six packets of Christmas chocolate coins.

-The owner of the six-year-old pet called Hugo had popped to the shops only to return to find all of their chocolate gone and wrappers strewn on the floor of their home in Plymouth Devon
+The owner of the six-year-old pet, called Hugo, had popped to the shops only to return to find all of the chocolate gone and wrappers strewn on the floor of their home in Plymouth, Devon.

 The Staffie was rushed to the town’s PDSA pet hospital where vets took the decision to operate, as chocolate can be lethal to dogs, with foil being an additional danger.